Bank Better, Live Better

 This is why Mr Govender’s choice to get credit, was for the right reasons:

 - He added to the value of his property by establishing a well point

 - He cut his municipal water usage and reduced his bill by using stored rainwater and well water

 - He expanded his business by growing his own fresh produce

 - He knew he could afford the fixed monthly repayments

 - He knew he would be able to pay the loan off quickly thanks to (a) a lower monthly municipal water account (b) reduced business expenses

 Are you good for credit?

 Credit can improve your life, as long as you are responsible and use it for the right reasons.
 Before you borrow money, ask why you want to borrow it – is it for a need or a want?
 Is credit the best way to pay for it?
 Can you afford the repayments?
 What must you give up to afford the credit payments?
 How stable is your income and employment?

-Capitec offers personal loans of up to R250 000 over 84 months with fixed interest from 12.9% per year.
+Capitec offers personal loans of up to R250 000 over 84 months.
 Choose between the amount you need, a monthly instalment that suits your pocket or the option that gives you the lowest interest rate.